-Multiple monitoring well systems are in place at the FCPP to monitor groundwater conditions beneath the five site CCR units.
-The installation of these networks is summarized in two reports, both of which identify the systems as compliant with 40 CFR §257.91(a) through (e) (AECOM, 2017 and Wood, 2020).
-AECOM also prepared a Sampling and Analysis Plan, Coal Combustion Residual (CCR) Groundwater Monitoring (2015) to document the methods and procedures used to conduct groundwater sampling and evaluate potential impacts of site CCR units.
-This Sampling and Analysis Plan was updated by APS in January 2018 and included in the Annual Groundwater Monitoring and Corrective Action Report for 2017 (Amec Foster Wheeler, 2018).
+Multiple monitoring well systems are in place at the FCPP to monitor groundwater conditions beneath the site CCR units.
+The installation of these networks is summarized in two reports, both of which identify the systems as compliant with 40 CFR §257.91(a) through (e) (AECOM, 2017 and Wood, 2020b).
+Wood has also prepared an updated Sampling and Analysis Plan (Wood, 2022a) to document the methods and procedures used to conduct groundwater sampling and evaluate potential impacts of site CCR units.